corticalstack/corticalstack.github.io/aboutme.md

             My name is <strong>Jon-Paul Boyd.
 I am an experienced lead software engineer and technical architect with a successful track record</strong> providing expertise and delivering complex solutions for large enterprise.
 			<br><br>Between November 2014 and December 2017 I worked as a SAP HANA technical architect for Nestle.
-			<br><br>More recently, I led AC Immune's first exploration of cloud-hosted machine and deep learning technologies, developing an app to track the highly dynamic COVID-19 vaccine landscape
+			<br><br>More recently, I led AC Immune's first exploration of cloud-hosted machine and deep learning technologies.
+I developed an app to track the highly dynamic COVID-19 vaccine landscape
 			and retrieve highly relevant answers to complex biomedical questions from 4.7M research paper paragraphs using state-of-the-art BERT-based search strategies.

 			<br><br>Please check my